Skip to main content

 4. Fill in Hostname, HTTP Path, and optionally Catalog and Schema.

-5. Under Authentication, choose OAuth or Personal Access Token and enter the credentials from Step 2.
+5. Under Authentication, choose Service Principal or Personal Access Token and enter the credentials from Step 2.

 6. Click Create Connection.